exercism/go/exercises/concept/the-farm/.docs/introduction.md

 # Introduction

-In Go, errors must be the last value returned in a multiple returns function.
+In Go, errors are by convention the last value returned in a multiple returns function.

 Always return the default value for the type, if returning an error: